 What makes your company unique?

 Be absolutely clear about what your company stands for – its unique value proposition.
 It should be relevant, valuable, and different from the competition.
-You may want to complete an employer brand audit (see Regularly monitor your external employer brand image)

 - Company vision